colinmorris/colinmorris.github.com/_posts/2016-06-10-char-rbms-title-tk.markdown

 ### Named entity generation

-A classic problem in NLP is [named entity recognition](https://en.wikipedia.org/wiki/Named-entity_recognition).
+A classic problem in natural language processing is [named entity recognition](https://en.wikipedia.org/wiki/Named-entity_recognition).
 Given a text, we have to identify the proper nouns.
 But what about the generative mirror image of this problem?
 What if we ask a model to dream up new names of people, places and things?
 It turns out it comes up with some funny stuff!
 Here's a random sampling of algorithmically generated geographic place names:

     campterton reservoir
     south landing canyon